China's Tencent builds stake in UK digital bank Monzo - NewsBreak

 China's Tencent builds stake in UK digital bank Monzo

-(Reuters) - Chinese gaming and social media company Tencent Holdings Ltd has taken a small stake in Britain’s Monzo as part of a fundraising, the digital bank said on Friday, just weeks after it fetched a valuation of $4.5 billion.
+Dec 31 (Reuters) - Chinese gaming and social media company Tencent Holdings Ltd (0700.HK) has taken a small stake in Britain's Monzo as part of a fundraising, the digital bank said on Friday, just weeks after it fetched a valuation of $4.5 billion.

 Monzo did not disclose details of Tencent's stake, but Sky News earlier on Friday reported that the Chinese firm was investing a minority of a $100 million capital injection, citing a source close to the process.